Four-free groups and hyperbolic geometry: Introduction

-Note that the second assertion of Theorem \ref{the big one} follows from the first assertion in view of Theorem \ref{Real Key theorem}.

-To compare the relative strenghts of the bounds $3.08$ and $\whatvol$, we recall \cite[Corollary 6.6.3]{thurstonnotes} that the set $\calv$ of all volumes of closed, orientable hyperbolic $3$-manifolds is a well-ordered subset of $\RR$ of ordinal type $\omega^\omega$.
+To compare the relative strengths of the bounds $3.08$ and $\whatvol$, we note that it is a consequence of \cite[Corollary 6.6.3]{thurstonnotes} that the set $\calv$ of all volumes of closed, orientable hyperbolic $3$-manifolds is a well-ordered subset of $\RR$.
 There are $34$ known volumes of cusped orientable hyperbolic $3$-manifolds between $3.08$ and $\whatvol$; this can be shown to imply that the ordinal type of the set $\calv\cap(3.08,\whatvol)$ is at least $34\omega$.
 By contrast, there are only eight known volumes of cusped orientable hyperbolic $3$-manifolds less than $3.08$, and the best available lower bound for the ordinal type of the set $\calv\cap(0,3.08)$ is $8\omega+6$.
+Thus from the point of view of ordinal numbers, the lower bound of $3.44$ may be regarded as being more than four times stronger than the lower bound of $3.08$.

 Section \ref{short section} also contains a proof of the following result, which establishes a new connection between volume and homology:

 \Theorem Let $M$ be a closed orientable hyperbolic $3$-manifold such that $\vol M \le\whatvol$.
 Then $\dim_{\Z_2}H_1(M;\Z_2) \le 7$. \EndTheorem